 Riley became more and more useless or rather pointless as Buffy was focusing more on her family and herself this season.

 Other highlights in season five include Anya’s growing money obsession.
 It’s hilarious.
-She’s a centuries old ex-demon and now has settled down into the human nature of greed and pride.
+She’s a century old ex-demon and now has settled down into the human nature of greed and pride.
 She and Xander are closer than ever, but she’s still an odd-ball in the Scooby Gang.
 Doesn’t mean that I love her any less.
 She’s a realist.

 And we can’t forget the reopening of The Magic Box, now with Giles in charge.
 The place has previously been a death trap.
 The cashiers and shop owners were always getting caught in the crossfires of some vamp or evil visit.
 Spike even killed a few people there.
 Now, with Giles and the Scooby Gang taking up shop (pun intended), the place is used as their go to for research and training.
 Anya is basically the manager or head-cashier.
 She’s totally protective of her role and makes sure that the shop [she] is making money.